-Turkey is so about Thanksgiving in our house that I sometimes forget it's even available any other time of year.
+Turkey is so about Thanksgiving house that I sometimes forget it's even available any other time of year.
 Because, if I were to remember, then I'd regularly make this fresh citrus and herb rubbed turkey that's not only super simple to make but also really healthy too.

 divided plus more for seasoning

 thinnly sliced, divided

 halved and pitted